 Another opportunity is inviting influencers to your event (free of charge, if it’s a paid event, or with another incentive otherwise).
 This can be an effective method of promotion before, during, and after the event – particularly if you plan a regular series of events.

 Influencers can be particularly effective if you’re marketing to a younger audience and in certain industries such as fashion and beauty.
 70% of millennials trust influencers over celebrity endorsements.

 Press releases may have been around for a long time but they’re still just as effective, if not more so, in today’s digital world.

 A press release is a great way to attract media attention for your event, particularly if you can find a unique angle or you’re going to be using new and innovative ideas and technology at the event.

 Press releases can also be used to promote the landing page and social media hashtags for your event, find potential influencers for further promotional opportunities, and to reach an audience outside of your normal marketing channels.
 A single press release may reach thousands of journalists and news outlets.

-While there’s no doubt that the planning and execution of your event are crucial elements of its success, what you may not be thinking about at this moment is how your business will be following up on that event.
+While there’s no doubt that the planning and execution of your event (and the swag you give away) are crucial elements of its success, what you may not be thinking about at this moment is how your business will be following up on that event.
 That’s understandable — with so much to do in the lead-up to the event and everything that goes into running the show, looking ahead to when it’s over is probably the last thing on your mind.

 However, the way you follow up with attendees, speakers, sponsors, exhibitors, and vendors can make a significant difference in the impact it has for you and your customers and partners.
 If you’re not being thorough in your approach to the aftermath of the event, it’s quite possible that all of the effort you have put into it will add up to very little in terms of demonstrable success for your business.
 That’s why having a plan of action for what you do after your B2B event is just as important as having a plan for what happens during the event.